sjdlabgroup/PRISM/README.md

 `X-results.csv`: This is the final BLAST result after determining the uniquely identifiable species and removing human, model organism, and vector sequences and resolving multi-mapping reads.
-It also contains the PRISM contamination score for each taxon.
+It also contains the PRISM score for each taxon.
 Each row corresponds to a sequencing read, with the columns as follows:

 - `id` Sequence ID
 - `staxids` NCBI taxon ID assigned